-Ever since I started hosting Thanksgiving dinner ten years ago, I have been on a quest to make the perfect Thanksgiving turkey.
-I’ve brined it, deep fried it, marinated it, injected it, buttered it, dry-rubbed it, butterflied it and stuffed it.
-I’ve tried Kosher turkeys, organic turkeys, free range turkeys and self-basting turkeys.
-A few years ago, I even bought an oil-less outdoor propane turkey fryer called “The Big Easy, ” which freed up my oven and actually made a wonderfully crisp-skinned and juicy turkey.
+Ever since I started hosting Thanksgiving dinner many years ago, I have been on a quest to make the perfect Thanksgiving turkey.
+I’ve brined it, deep-fried it, marinated it, injected it, buttered it, dry-rubbed it, butterflied it, and stuffed it.
+I’ve tried Kosher turkeys, organic turkeys, free-range turkeys and self-basting turkeys.
+A few years ago, I even bought an oil-less outdoor propane turkey fryer called “The Big Easy,” which freed up my oven and actually made a wonderfully crisp-skinned and juicy turkey.
 (If you want to spend $100 on a large piece of equipment that will likely sit in storage collecting cobwebs 364 days a year, I highly recommend it!)

 (Viewer discretion advised — this funny video contains some foul language)